 In the image below, you can see the difference between the opening methods of the valve.

 Linear motion valves use a closure member that moves in a straight line and cut the flow to start, stop, or throttle the flow.
 The closure device could be a disc, or flexible material, such as a diaphragm.
 Linear motion valves are slower in operation, but they provide a higher level of accuracy and stability in the position of the closure member.

 Rotary motion valves rotate a disc or swing it from the hinge pin that holds the disk.

-A 90° turn of the stem in Quarter turn valves fully open or fully closed the valve.
-Because of this quick turn, the operation of Quarter turn valve is much faster than linear motion valves.
-Some rotary motion valves are also known as Quarter turn valve.
+A 90° turn of the stem in Quarter-turn valves fully open or fully closed the valve.
+Because of this quick turn, the operation of the Quarter turn valve is much faster than linear motion valves.
+Some rotary motion valves are also known as the Quarter turn valve.

-In the table, you can see that ball valve, butterfly valve, and plug valve are both rotary and quarter turn valve.
-Whereas swing check, tilting disk, and other rotary motion valve are not a quarter turn valve.
+In the table, you can see that the ball valve, butterfly valve, and plug valve are both rotary and quarter-turn valves.
+Whereas swing check, tilting disk, and other rotary motion valves are not a quarter-turn valve.